EzryStIago/training/docs/guides/Cluster_Examples.md

 ```
 # Running TensorFlow with a GPU

+TensorFlow has two versions of its python package: `tensorflow` and `tensorflow-gpu`, but confusingly the command to use it is the same in both cases: `import tensorflow as tf`  (and not `import tensorflow-gpu as tf` in case of the GPU version).
+This means that it really matters which package is installed in your environment.

+- you can control your environment using Singularity image (but the problem arises if you need a package not included in the prebuilt image, in which case you need to build the image yourself)
+- you can control your environment using conda environments (or virtual-env).

+## Using Singularity

 To do this, you can use the [Singularity](http://singularity.lbl.gov/) container manager and a Docker image containing the TensorFlow software.

 Running Singularity can be done in batch mode using a job script.
 Below is an example job script for this purpose (for this example, we'll name this script `TF_gpu.sh`)